Environment and Waste

 We take waste management and the environment very seriously and do our best to minimise waste by specifying equipment fit for purpose, providing the longest term investment strategy so that whatever WEEE we create as part of our trade is minimised as much as possible and only after the equipment we supply and support has had the greatest amount of life it can give taken.

 At Surftec we handle repairs and displaced broken components are sent to recycling where plastics and metals are recovered and reused.
+We have encouraged our suppliers to recycle and actively separate and deliver reusable materials to recycling companies locally.

 As part of central governments efforts to maintain high levels of standard we are registered with the Environment Agency under the Lower Tier scheme.